South Carolina Legislature

 (2) the state or local government agencies disclose personal contact information related to violations of law or regulation, as permitted by law;

-(C) Personal contact information provided under the provisions of this article may be disclosed to another government agency, under subpoena, by order of the court, or upon written consent of the eligible judge.
+(C) Personal contact information provided under the provisions of this article may be disclosed under subpoena, by order of the court, upon written consent of the eligible judge, or to another government agency.

-(D) Any personal contact information, as defined under this article, must be redacted from any public document otherwise eligible to be released under any other provision of law.
-The provisions of this article must not be construed to prevent disclosure of other public information otherwise allowed by law.
+(E) Any personal contact information, as defined under this article, must be restricted, if requested by an eligible requesting party, from any disclosed record, including the designated form used to notify the state or local government agency and supplemental information requested by the state or local government agency, otherwise eligible to be released under any other provision of law.
+The provisions of this article must not be construed to prevent the disclosure of other public information otherwise allowed by law.

-(E) A state or local government agency that redacts or withholds information under this article shall provide to the requestor a description of the redacted or withheld information and a citation to this article.
+(F) A state or local government agency that restricts or withholds information under this article shall provide to a requestor a description of the restricted or withheld information and a citation to this article.

 Editor's Note